As Biden’s big bill advances, so does Pelosi’s big legacy

 “Congratulations,” Biden told her in a phone call she took in the Gold Room off the House floor as the final tally rolled in.

 Friday’s vote was never a sure thing.
-The final action in some ways sneaked up on lawmakers after frenzied weeks of negotiations, several false starts and high-profile setbacks that delayed, and threatened to derail, the entire enterprise.
+The final action in some ways snuck up on lawmakers after frenzied weeks of negotiations, several false starts and high-profile setbacks that delayed, and threatened to derail, the entire enterprise.

 First, there was the difficult process of compiling the 2,135-page “Build Back Better Act,” with its far-reaching proposals to expand government support to help families afford health care and child care and lower the price of prescription drugs, alongside new efforts to tackle climate change.

-Then, facing a solid wall of Republican opposition, the Democrats had to decide if they could actually approve the bill on their own, engaging in multiple rounds of private meetings and public hand-wringing between centrist and progressive flanks.
+Then, facing a solid wall of Republican opposition, the Democrats had to decide if they could actually approve the bill on their own, engaging in multiple rounds of private meetings and public handwringing between centrist and progressive flanks.

 Any step along the way could sideline a congressional leader, especially one without the political fortitude to push and pull lawmakers to fall in line.
 Her immediate predecessors, Paul Ryan and John Boehner, struggled to lead Republicans, and both retired and gave up the gavel.

-Pelosi, who has represented San Francisco in Congress for more than 30 years, not only has the stomach for such gut-wrenching talks, she has turned the perils of legislating into political opportunities, showcasing the party’s factions.
+Pelosi, who has represented San Francisco in Congress for more than 30 years, not only has the stomach for such gut-wrenching talks, she has has turned the perils of legislating into political opportunities, showcasing the party’s factions.
 “Diversity is our strength” is among her maxims.

 And when she’s heard and seen enough, she stiffens the spine and pushes ahead, relying on the other Pelosi maxim — “Unity is our power” — to reach resolution.
 Meeting privately with House leaders Monday evening, she signaled that it was time to move.